3.6 Admission Requirements for Undergraduate Programs Not Leading to the Baccalaureate Degree

 - The student shows exceptional promise and is admitted as a Presidential Exception.

-Students admitted in this category must fulfill all LS and RHSC requirements.
+Students admitted in this category must fulfill all Learning Support and RHSC requirements.

 3.6.2 Admission of Students to Certificate Programs at Designated Vocational Divisions